 Instead of focusing on individual tools, this approach provides a process-oriented procedure that teaches employees how to select the right tool at the right time and for what project.
 Employees receive training from 4 weeks to over 4 months in order to understand lean six sigma and its benefits.

-Lean six sigma is a long-term commitment, and treating its deployment as a business strategy rather than a set of tools allows a better analysis of the processes, as well as a more effective use of the time and money invested in training.
+Lean six sigma is a long-term commitment, and treating its deployment as a business strategy rather than a set of tools allows a better analysis of the processes, as well as a more effective use of the time and money invested in training and learning.